 America isn’t really well-known for it's original decor styles, it's more likely that we've borrowed much from European styles.
 However, the US did see a decor revolution that started in the late 1950s, with shapes that were more geometric and pastel colored (commonly known as atomic age design), along with the now-classic red, black and white American diner-style.
 The classic American style kitchen is quite popular in other various forms, such as French bistros and Italian cafes.
 Here's how you can incorporate some of that classic, mid-century retro decor into your own kitchen.

 How To Create A Retro Kitchen Vibe

 For a room to be truly living in a classic American style, you need to incorporate red leatherette somewhere.
 Remember, you’re somewhat copying what an American diner would look like in the 1950s.
 Therefore, to copy diner seating (somewhat), you should consider a sleek banquette in bright red.
-If a pricey banquette is out of your budget (the one above is over $3gs!), why not recreate the look with a red leather loveseat and retro formica table?
+If a pricey banquette is out of your budget, why not recreate the look with a red leather loveseat and retro formica table?

 Alternatively, a dinette set of chrome and white formica with red leatherette chairs would set the tone for a retro kitchen quite nicely!

 Antique stores, thrift stores, flea markets and even tag sales are the best places to shop for authentic retro home decor items.
 From housewares to cookware, kitschy kitchen decor and knick knacks, you're certain to find items that are from this era to add to your home.
 Think: Coca Cola, Kit Kat clocks and retro tin signs.
 Additionally, atomic ANYTHING.
 From curtains to dishtowels and wall decor, the mid-century design atomic design is a must-have for any retro kitchen vibe.

 We love this collection of vintage-inspired home decor pieces that Happiness is Homemade put together.
 They sure are swell!